India Commercial Real Estate Market Size

 The new office supply, which was 8.1 million square feet from January through September, decreased by 1% from the year before.
 From 2.1 million square feet in fresh supply, India's financial hub saw a 16% decrease to 1.8 million square feet.
 Chennai experienced the most significant increase in the number of new offices, which went from 0.9 million square feet to 4.2 million square feet.
 Delhi-NCR had a 133% increase in floor space from 2.7 million square feet to 6.3 million square feet, while a 56% increase in new office space supply increased from 5.1 million square feet to 7.9 million square feet.

 To understand key trends, Download Sample Report

-Indian commercial real estate has retained a strong position in the market and is becoming a preferred destination for global institutional investors driven by robust office space take-up, falling vacancy levels, and rising rentals.
-The commercial real estate market in India is reaching a moderate consolidation phase as the number of developers offering commercial properties is decreasing and the small-scale developers are also merging with the big real estate developers or exiting the market.
-Some of the major commercial real estate players in the country include DLF, Godrej Properties, Housing Development and Infrastructure Ltd (HDIL) and Oberoi Realty.
+The Indian commercial real estate market is partially fragmented and highly competitive.
+Indian retail real estate is becoming a preferred destination for global institutional investors, driven by robust office space take-up, declining vacancy levels, and rising rentals.
+Some of the country's major commercial real estate players include DLF, Godrej Properties, Housing Development and Infrastructure Ltd (HDIL), and Oberoi Realty.
+The Indian retail real estate market is reaching an intermediate consolidation phase as the number of developers offering commercial properties is decreasing.
+The small-scale developers are also merging with the big real estate developers or exiting the market.

 1.1 Study Assumptions